Justin Sedgmen dominates SA Solo Championship

 Justin Sedgmen regained the South Australian Solo Championship, which he last held in 2022, with a dominant performance at Gillman Speedway on Saturday night.

-Sedgmen, as the only previous winner in the line-up, and after a good season in the UK, was the pre-meeting favourite, and the heat races only strengthened that favouritism as his was in top form and was never challenged on his way to a 15 point maximum.
+Sedgmen, as the only previous winner in the line-up, and after a good season in the UK, was the pre-meeting favourite, and the heat races only strengthened that favouritism as he was in top form and was never challenged on his way to a 15 point maximum.

 Joining Sedgmen as direct qualifiers to the winner-takes-all final were Fraser Bowes (runner-up to Sedgmen in 2022) and Jack Morrison (third last season).